inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 #### DOCKER IMAGE:
 - a lightweight, stand-alone, and executable package that contains all the necessary code, libraries, dependencies, and configuration to run a piece of software. <br>
-- can be stored in public or private registries for sharing purposses.<br>
+- can be stored in public or private registries for sharing purposes.<br>
 - built using the Dockerfile.<br>

 #### DOCKER CONTAINER:
 - an instance of a docker image running as a process on a host system. <br>
 - encapsulates an application/ pipeline/ database/ process etc. and its dependencies, libraries, and configurations along with a runtime environment.<br>
-- shares the host OS kernel and some syterm libraries but still provides isolation.<br>
+- shares the host OS kernel and some system libraries but still provides isolation.<br>
 - multiple containers can run and be managed independently on the same host OS.<br>
-- processes, filesystems, user and group IDs, networks, and resources are isolated between containers. <br>
+- processes, file systems, user and group IDs, networks, and resources are isolated between containers. <br>
 - can be easily created and destroyed without affecting the host or other containers.
 - when a container is removed, all changes made to it during run time are lost. <br>